varmatieto/agricolture/README.md

-agricolture
+Agricolture
 ===========

+### Data

-data contains crops productions in eleven rural villages.
+Data contains **crops productions** in eleven rural villages.

-crops are divided in new and old, as a means to describe production set up in last years and ever since cultures.
+Crops are divided in new and old, as a means to describe:

-for each village_crop information about area of production, quantity, price and commercialization means are provided.
+- production set up in last years,

+- ever since cultures.

+For each village and crop information relates to:

+- area of production *(in h)*,

+- quantity,

+- price,

+- commercialization means.

+### Plots

-some basic plots using ggplot2 are provided.
+Some basic plots using **ggplot2** are provided.